The Drivel You Need. The Name You Trust.

 Writing worth reading.
 Usually.

-Q: Is Read Free Sunday (RFS) at The Diary a thing today?
+Read Free Sunday (RFS) is a thing today at The Diary.

-The Diary of a Nobody – Sparrow moves some product at the hotel’s sundry stand.
+The Diary of a Nobody – Sparrow doesn’t fret when the restaurant key can’t be found.
 Today’s Diary.

 ———